ipfs/go-graphsync/docs/architecture.md

 3. The Graphsync responder implementation handles incoming GraphSync requests from the network and generates responses.

-4. The message sending layer manages sending messages to peers.
+4. The message sending layer manages to send messages to peers.
 It is shared by both the requestor implementation and the responder implementation

 go-graphsync also depends on the following external dependencies: